 First, you can get the Opportunity Score when you purchase the Jungle Scout Pro Chrome Extension.
-The Pro Extension is a one time cost of $197.
+The Pro Extension is an annual subscription of $197/year.
 In addition to providing the world’s most accurate Amazon product research data thanks to Accusales™ technology, the Jungle Scout Pro Chrome Extension also comes with the following added in features:

 - Web App advanced integration.
 Looking for an easy way to keep tabs on hot products?
 Now you can instantly track products with the Web App with the click of a button.